LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ### The Range Aggregation
 Histogram aggregations requires that your intervals have the same preset size.
 If your use case requires that you define your own intervals(i.e. custom intervals or intervals of varying sizes), the `range aggregation` comes in handy!

-For example, what if you wanted to know how many transactions occurred for items whose unit prices between minimum value and $50 or between $50-$200, or greater than $200?
+For example, what if you wanted to know how many transactions occurred for items whose unit prices between minimum value and $50, between $50-$200, and between $200 and up?
 Syntax:
 ```
 GET Enter_name_of_the_index_here/_search
 {
   "size": 0,
-  "aggs" or "aggregations": {
+  "aggs": {
    "Name your aggregation here": {
       "range": {
         "field": "Name the field you want to aggregate on here",